ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 4. At this point they have CI for building their code
 5. We make a decision about whether the code requires any system tests and if so add some into their repository

-Note that the plan is to improve this with PLC developers writing their own code using [tcUnit](https://tcunit.org/).

 To actually run tests we use the Beckhoff `automation interface` which can do any of the things you can do in the Twincat XAE automatically through DCOM.
 Two C# (Beckhoff do not fully support a Python interface 😢) programs (`AutomationTools` and `twinCATAutomationTools`) has been written to leverage this interface in the following way to write integration tests for the Beckhoff:

 ![Overview](beckhoff/beckhoff_overview.png)